Troubleshooting

 Where are the ants coming from?

+Bloom said ants may come inside when landscaping work disturbs nests.
 Another factor can be rain.
 If a deluge floods a nest, ants will be looking for a suitable place to relocate.
+In spring, however, they are looking for food.

 What's the best control treatment?

-There are more than a dozen types of indoor ants.
-If you can collect one for identification, that can help you determine the best control treatment.
-It's tempting to disrupt the path of the ants with a spray but Bloom says that isn't always an effective remedy: "If they are in the area, they are going to forage or reestablish the path.
-By removing the ant trail you haven’t removed the ants," he says.
+It's tempting to disrupt the path of the ants with a spray but Bloom said that isn't always an effective remedy.
+"If they are in the area, they are going to forage or reestablish the path.
+By removing the ant trail you haven’t removed the ants," he said.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.